EGO4D/docs/docs/challenge.md

 ## Challenge Reports

 In addition to the submission on EvalAI, participants must submit a report describing their method to the workshop CMT (link TBD).
 In addition to your method and results, please remember to include examples of positive and negative results (limitations) of your model.

-For CVPR'22 challenges due June 1, the deadline for report submission will be June 6.

 ## Acknowledgements